 - 1. A student may take the completivo exam at the end of the year, for grades 7-12.
 A new grade is computed by averaging together the year grade with the completivo exam score (each count 50%). - 2.
-If a student does not take the completivo exam or if the post-completivo score is not a passing grade, the student has the opportunity to repeat the course in summer school (up to two courses). - 3.
 If a student does not pass with the competivo exam, the student may also proceed to the extraordinario exam.
-Like the completivo, a new grade is computed by averaging together the year grade with the extraordinario score (with the exception that the year grade counts 30%, and the extraordinario score counts 70%).
+Like the completivo, a new grade is computed by averaging together the year grade with the extraordinario score (with the exception that the year grade counts 30%, and the extraordinario score counts 70%). - 3.
+If a student does not take the extraordinario exam or if the post- extraordinario score is not a passing grade, the student has the opportunity to repeat the course in summer school (up to two courses).